Protect Your Building: What to Include in Your Elevator Service Contract

 What Are Your Options If You Cannot Modernize Your Commercial Elevator?

 When your elevator service provider tells you your building’s elevator is obsolete or that modernization is the only solution, it can be an overwhelming and expensive proposition.
-Hearing this really leaves stakeholders in an unpleasant situation, especially if they were not planning on am elevator modernization.
-Modernization projects are capital intensive, often costing hundreds of […]
+Hearing this really leaves stakeholders in an unpleasant situation, especially if they were not planning on an elevator modernization.
+Modernization projects are capital-intensive, often costing hundreds of thousands […]

 Why Elevator Oversight Requires Active Ownership